jonrandy/metho/README.md

 Metho is fairly simple, and offers 4 basic functions for adding these 'dynamic properties' to your target object(s).
 All functions will return either a Symbol, or a function that returns a Symbol.
 These Symbols are the property 'names'.

 ### `add(targetOrTargets, function, [options={}])`
 This is probably the function you'll need most often.
-It will use from `addWithParams` or `addSimple` based on the arity of the passed function - an arity of 0 will cause `addSimple` to be used, anything else will cause `addWithParams` or `addProperty` to be used - based upon the state of `outerSyntax`.
+It will use from `addWithParams` or `addSimple` based on the number of arguments the passed function expects - 0 will cause `addSimple` to be used, anything else will cause `addWithParams` or `addProperty` to be used - based upon the state of `outerSyntax`.
 When added with option `outerSyntax` set to `true` - the syntax for your property will be that of a more regular function call:
 ```js
 // options.outerSyntax = false
 object[property(x)]